Child Safety Policy (MPF1337)

 f) treat all child abuse allegations seriously in accordance with applicable legislative obligations.

 4.3.
-The University is committed to promoting best practices in relation to child safety and will periodically review the effectiveness of the child safety policy and procedural principles and revise them as needed.
+The University is committed to promoting best practices in relation to child safety and will periodically review the effectiveness of this policy, including the procedural principles and revise them as needed.

 4.4.
 The University is committed to ensuring that its employees have access to appropriate professional learning and training opportunities to develop and maintain an understanding of child safety and prevention of harm.